-2021 Say-on-Pay Vote
+2023 Say-on-Pay Vote

-At our annual meeting of stockholders in June 2021, we held an advisory stockholder vote to approve the compensation of our named executive officers, which we refer to as say-on-pay.
-The compensation of our named executive officers reported in our 2021 proxy statement was approved by approximately 86% of the votes cast at the 2021 annual meeting of stockholders.
-The Compensation Committee believes this affirms our stockholders' support of our approach to executive compensation.
+At our annual meeting of stockholders in May 2023, we held an advisory stockholder vote to approve the compensation of our named executive officers, or say-on-pay.
+The compensation of our named executive officers reported in our 2023 proxy statement was approved by approximately 81.6% of the votes cast at the 2023 Annual Meeting of Stockholders.

+The Compensation Committee believes this affirms our stockholders' support for our approach to executive compensation.
 The Compensation Committee will continue to consider the outcome of our advisory say-on-pay votes and feedback from stockholders when making future compensation decisions for our named executive officers.
+Additionally, the Compensation Committee is increasing investor outreach on executive compensation and will continue to solicit feedback in this area.
+During 2023, we targeted our 15 largest shareholders for feedback on our executive compensation and were able to meet with one of those shareholders.